A referral to a kidney specialist is one of the first (and important) steps in taking care of your kidney disease.

 If you have diabetes, your kidney specialist may help in your blood sugar control but may also refer you to an endocrinologist (a doctor who specializes in diabetes) and/or a certified diabetes educator (who may likely be a dietitian as well).

-Have current list of all medications and supplements
+Bring a current list of all medications and supplements

 Kidney-related or not, it’s important for your kidney specialist to know all of the things you are currently taking.
 The kidneys are responsible for filtering some medications from your system, and there are some medications that are not safe for people with kidney disease.